 Screen time management

 Screen time management is the most comprehensive feature you’re going to get with Aura.
-It allows you to set time limits, see how much time your child is spending online, and even dole out bonus time as a reward for chores or other activities completed.
+It allows you to set time limits, track how much time your child is spending online, and even award bonus time as a reward for completing chores or other activities.
 Aura even allows you to set app and category time limits.

 The screen time management feature allows you to have a little more control over how your kids access applications.
-Given the lack of app monitoring, this is a way around it.
+Given the lack of app monitoring, this is a workaround.
 As long as you know what apps your child has on their mobile device, you can set individual limits to help you moderate app usage.

 Location tracking and geo-fencing

-Sadly, there are no tracking or geo-fencing features included with Aura.
-The majority of what Aura offers is monitoring online activity, filtering content, setting time limits, and child identity theft protection.
+Unfortunately, Aura does not include tracking or geo-fencing features.
+The majority of what Aura offers includes monitoring online activity, filtering content, setting time limits, and protecting against child identity theft.

 Activity reports